Tuesday, August 15, 2023

 Half of Belgian patients who received expensive cancer treatments such as Keytruda and Opdivo died within a year of starting this treatment

 An analysis of data from approximately 9,000 Belgian patients by the Agence Intermutualiste offers a new reading on the intended target.
 It seems that half of the patients who received Opdivo treatment (nivolumab) between 2016 and 2018 died during the year.
 In 2019, that percentage jumped to nearly 70%.
+Opdivo is a prescription immunotherapy drug used to treat various types of cancer.
+It’s the brand name for nivolumab, a monoclonal antibody that targets the PD-1 receptor on immune cells.

-The agency also points out that almost one in ten patients died in the month following the administration of the drugsuggesting that in several cases the treatment was started when it was no longer appropriate.
+The agency also points out that almost one in ten patients died in the month following the administration of the drug, suggesting that in several cases, the treatment was started when it was no longer appropriate.

 Source: https://www.7sur7.be/sante/la-moitie-des-patients-belges-traites-avec-un-nouveau-medicament-contre-le-cancer-sont-morts-dans-lannee~aa8d92d7/